Guilty verdict in Ahmaud Arbery case sends rare message about hate crimes, federal justice

 Eric Lichtblau, a Pulitzer-winning journalist who's writing a book on hate crimes in America, is author of “Return To The Reich: A Holocaust Refugee's Secret Mission to Defeat the Nazis.”
 Follow him on Twitter: @EricLichtblau

-This article originally appeared on USA TODAY: Guilty verdict in Arbery case sends message on hate crimes, justice
+This article originally appeared on Wichita Falls Times Record News: Guilty verdict in Arbery case sends rare message about hate crimes